Reference: Locations of Outlook 2003 commands in Outlook 2007

 Menus, toolbars and other familiar elements

 In addition to tabs, groups, and commands, Office Outlook 2007 uses other elements that also provide paths for accomplishing your tasks.
 The following elements are more like the menus and toolbars that you are already familiar with from earlier versions of Outlook.
-The Outlook Ribbon mapping workbook contains all of the mapped elements.

 Microsoft Office Button This button is located in the upper-left corner in an open item.